Sasini2020/Sasini2020/README.md

 - 🔭 I’m currently working on my 3rd year group project!
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to software projects
 - ⚡ Fun fact: I love to read books and listen music.

 ### Connect with me: